kemitchell/fudge/README.md

-# Sweets-Fudle
+# Sweets-Fudge

-In-memory cache module for Sweets framework with namespace support
+In-memory cache Sweets framework module with namespace support and no dependencies required.

 ## API